nianeyna/ao3downloader/README.md

 ## Notes

+- **IMPORTANT**: some of your input choices are saved in a file called <!--CHECK-->settings.json<!--SETTINGS_FILE_NAME--> (in the same folder as ao3downloader.py).
+In some cases you will not be able to change these choices unless you clear your settings by deleting <!--CHECK-->settings.json<!--SETTINGS_FILE_NAME--> (or editing it, if you are comfortable with json).
+In addition, please note that saved settings include passwords and keys and are saved in plain text. **Use appropriate caution with this file.**
 - **The purpose of entering your ao3 login information** is to download archive-locked works or anything else that is not visible when you are not logged in.
 If you don't care about that, there is no need to enter your login information.
 - **Try to keep your ao3 browsing to a minimum** while the script is running.
 It won't break anything, but it may cause you to hit ao3's limit on how many hits to the site you are allowed within a certain time frame.
 This limit is per user, or per IP if you are not logged in.
 If this happens, the script will pause for 5 minutes to let the limit reset, and you may see a "Retry later" message when you try to open an ao3 page during that time.
 Don't be alarmed by this, just wait it out.
 - **If you choose to '<!--CHECK-->get works from series links<!--AO3_PROMPT_SERIES-->'** then if the script encounters a work that is part of a series, it will also download the entire series that the work is a part of.
 This can *dramatically* extend the amount of time the script takes to run.
 If you don't want this, choose 'n' when you get this prompt.
 (Note that this will cause the program to ignore *all* series links, including e.g. series that you have bookmarked.)